Metehan120/Oxidalloc/README.md

 ## Current code documentation

 * There's no documentation yet, but it will be added soon.
 (This code was initially intended as a prototype but ended up becoming production-ready — surprise.)

+**Note**: This allocator is experimental.
+Test thoroughly before production use.
+Benchmark your specific workload.